Croatia & Lake Bled Rowing Tour

 Our journey will begin at Lake Bled, Slovenia.
 A scenic 2 hour drive from the Croatian border, we couldn’t miss the opportunity to row at this majestic, elite class rowing destination that has hosted numerous World Rowing Championships and other international regattas through the years.

 Our next destination is Rovinj, Croatia.
 Like the rest of the Croatian coast, Rovinj was part of the Venetian Empire for centuries.
 And Istria remained part of Italy until after WWII.
 That’s why this region is enthusiastically bi-lingual and an engaging mix of Croatia and Italy.
-While in Rovinj we can take advantage of the regular ferries travelling between coasts and enjoy a guided day trip of Venice, Italy.

 Our next stop Zadar is an intriguing city, boasting a historic old town of Roman ruins, medieval churches, cosmopolitan cafes and quality museums set on a small peninsula.
 It’s not too crowded, it’s not overrun with tourists and its two unique attractions – the sound-and-light spectacle of the Sea Organ and the Sun Salutation – need to be seen and heard to be believed.